Glyn Maxwell: Poetry

 In 2014 he edited a collected edition of the poems of Derek Walcott, The Poetry of Derek Walcott 1948–2013.

 His book of poetry, How the Hell Are You was published by Picador in 2020.

 Film

 In 2018, the rights to Maxwell's epic poem Time's Fool (1999) were optioned by the film director Paul King and the screenwriter Jon Croker, and subsequently bought by Fox Searchlight for development as a feature film, with King and Croker as writers, and David Heyman as producer.

 Maxwell co-wrote the screenplay for The Beast In The Jungle, a dance-film based on the Henry James novella, with the film's director Clara Van Gool.
 The film premiered at the Rotterdam Film Festival in February 2019.
-It will also feature at the film festivals of Goteborg, San Francisco, New York and Shanghai.
+It also featured at the film festivals of Goteborg, San Francisco, New York and Shanghai.

 Prose

 Maxwell's critical guidebook On Poetry (Oberon Books, 2012) was described by Adam Newey in The Guardian as 'the best book about poetry I've ever read' and by Hugo Williams in The Spectator as 'a modern classic'.

 A stand-alone sequel, titled Drinks With Dead Poets: The Autumn Term and set in a mysterious village, was published by Oberon in October 2016.
 In this 'brilliantly unclassifiable' work, several deceased poets appear as characters, their speech taken verbatim from their writings.
 A sequel, Last Night In England, is in process.

 His first novel, Blue Burneau (1994), was shortlisted for the Whitbread First Novel Prize and the book Moon Country, published in 1996, describes a visit to Iceland with Simon Armitage.
 His second novel, The Girl Who Was Going To Die, was published in 2008 by Cape in the UK and by Kunstmann in Germany.